prosoft-edv/components/docs/form-errors.md

 # PsFormErrors <a name="PsFormErrors"></a>

-`<ps-form-errors>` is a control, that extracts all validation errors from a given 'FormGroup' and shows them as chips.
+`<ps-form-errors>` is a control that extracts all validation errors from a given 'FormGroup' and shows them as chips.

 ---